sassy-crick/software-installation/README.md

 ## Introduction:

-The aim of the script is to install the software inside a container, and thus the so installed software is independent from the OS as much as possible.
+The aim of the script is to install the software inside a container, and thus the so installed software is independent from the OS as much as possible, and also takes care of different architectures.
 The idea comes from the EESSI project and how the software is installed in there.
-So kudos to them!
+So kudos to them!!

 ## How-to: